exciteproject/EXannotator/README.md

 3. then navigate between references.
 4. Finlay save it as a XML file.
 #### Sample File To Use
-There are some sample files to test annotator tool two [here](https://github.com/exciteproject/Annotator_tool/blob/master/TestFiles/anno2)
+There are some sample files to test EXRef-Segmentation [here](https://github.com/exciteproject/Annotator_tool/blob/master/TestFiles/anno2)
 These samples consists of reference strings which extracted from a sample pdf by [CERMINE](https://github.com/CeON/CERMINE)

 #### Output Sample
 Output File will be in XML Format.
-The following is part of output for a segmented reference string by **Annotator Tool Two**:
+The following is part of output for a segmented reference string by **EXRef-Segmentation**:

 ```html
 ...